comanlab/.github/profile/README.md

-# Cognition in Collectives Lab (CiCL) on GitHub
+# Cognition in Collectives Lab (CiCL) on GitHub :octocat:

-## Our approach to psychological science
+## Our approach to psychological science 🧠

 We investigate how cognition manifests in, and is influenced by, the social contexts in which it occurs.
 Using a social-interactionist approach, we